Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Overview of Information Causality approach

 From the above, it is clear what Alice and Bob should do: given (say) the first monomial, $b_0b_1 X_3$, Alice and Bob could use their perfect $\sf CHSH$ strategy to produce $u_3+v_3= b_0b_1 X_3$.
 Doing the same thing for all other monomials, they essentially dispose of all multiplications and are left with

-So if Alice sends $\sum_{i=0}^3 u_i$ to Bob, using just one bit of communication, Alice and Bob manage to compute $g_2(\cdot)$ successfully.
-It is clear that the above perfect strategy can be extended in the same manner to arbitrary ``level $k$", i.e. when Alice is given $\{X_i\}_{i=0}^{2^{k}-1}$ and Bob an index $b=b_0b_1\ldots b_{k-1}$, with no need for more than $1$-bit of communication.
+Hence, if Alice sends $\sum_{i=0}^3 u_i$ to Bob, using just one bit of communication, Alice and Bob manage to compute $g_2(\cdot)$ successfully.
+It is clear that the above perfect strategy can be extended in the same manner to arbitrary ``level $k$," i.e. when Alice is given $\{X_i\}_{i=0}^{2^{k}-1}$ and Bob an index $b=b_0b_1\ldots b_{k-1}$, with no need for more than $1$-bit of communication.
 Hence, it seems that there must be some information theoretic impossibility here, as one bit of communication should not be sufficient to allow two players to compute the rather complicated address function $g_k(\cdot)$ for large $k$.
 This is exactly the main idea of the information theoretic approach for Theorem \ref{main_thm}.

 To prove Theorem \ref{main_thm} we need a more careful version of the above argument in order to derive a contradiction even when Alice and Bob only share a \emph{noisy strategy} for $\sf{CHSH}$ or $\sf{CHSH_q}$.
-Let us give some more detail: imagine Alice and Bob instead now have a strategy that allows them to win with probability $w<1$.
+Let us give some more detail: imagine Alice and Bob now only have a strategy that allows them to win with probability $w<1$.
 Instead of being as generous as before, Alice and Bob should now try to minimize the number of times they use their strategy for $\sf{CHSH}$ to transform a multiplication into an addition.
 Naively, if there exists a circuit with $m$ multiplication gates for computing the polynomial $g_k(\cdot)$, one would expect the winning probability of Alice and Bob to scale like $w^m$.
-As one increases $k$, if Alice and Bob success probability for computing $g_k(\cdot)$ deteriorates slowly enough compared to the rate of increase in the information complexity of computing $g_k(\cdot)$, this gives us our desired contradiction.
+As one increases $k$, if Alice's and Bob's probability of success in computing $g_k(\cdot)$ deteriorates slowly enough compared to the rate of increase in the information complexity of computing $g_k(\cdot)$, this gives us our desired contradiction.